Mini-IT/SnipeUnityPackage/README.md

 <li> Install <a href="https://github.com/playgameservices/play-games-plugin-for-unity">Google Play Games for Unity</a>
 <li> Install <a href="https://github.com/googlesamples/unity-jar-resolver/blob/master/external-dependency-manager-latest.unitypackage">External Dependency Manager for Unity</a>.
 Actually it is already should be installed because it is included in the previous packages.<br />
 Allow it to add external package manager registries.
 (It's optional but it helps you to stay updated)
-<li> <a href="https://docs.unity3d.com/Manual/upm-ui-giturl.html">Add</a> Snipe package (this repository) to Unity's Package Manager - https://github.com/Mini-IT/SnipeUnityPackage.git
+<li> <a href="https://docs.unity3d.com/Manual/upm-ui-giturl.html">Add</a> Snipe Tools package to Unity's Package Manager - https://github.com/Mini-IT/SnipeToolsUnityPackage.git
 <li> After package import is done in Unity editor "Snipe" menu should appear.
-Click <b>"Snipe/Initialize Assembly Definitions"</b> menu item
+<li> Click <b>"Snipe/Initialize Assembly Definitions"</b> menu item.
+In FacebookSDK and GooglePlayGames folders should MiniIT.XXXX.Runtime.asmdef files should appear.
+<li> Click <b>"Snipe/Force Update Package"</b> menu item
 </ul>

 ## Updating